taylor-edwards/layout-patterns/index.md

 The most confirming piece of evidence supporting this is the reverse application of the sorting technique.
 If you group websites together by function alone (i.e. social media, news media, forum, etc), you'll notice the groupings form in the same way as if you categorized based on layout alone.
 My reason for not simply sorting by function, however, is that implementation and user flows are much more flexible than layout design, and tend to fluctuate significantly between even these similar websites.
 Staying within the base-level of layout patterns, I've been able to provide a consistent and accurate taxonomy of web design.

-Most websites can be grouped into the following categories.
+<p id="patterns">Most websites can be grouped into the following categories (names pending):</p>

 1. Alpha
 2. Beta
+3. Gamma
+4. Delta
+5. Epsilon

-These categories can be extended by the component pieces of each.
+These categories can be extended by the components of each.
 As such:

-1. Alpha
-   * Alpha alpha
+Alpha
-2. Beta
+  : Navigation bar
+  : Navigation sidebar (usually on the left)
+  : Endless feed (loads more content on scroll)
+  : External sidebar (actions within do not affect the current page)

-   * Beta beta
+Beta
+  : Navigation bar
+  : Header bar
+  : Content sidebars
+  : Gridded content
+  : Multi-column footer

+Gamma
+  : Combination navigation-header
+  : Single column content
+  : Usually no sidebars (functionally limited)

+Delta
+  : Header bar
+  : Navigation bar
+  : Highly paginated content

+Epsilon
+  : Highly hierarchical, self-embedded panes of content : Minimal site-level features (navigation, header, footer, etc) : Toolbars

 This taxonomy provides a method of categorization for future layout patterns and a simple assessment of their most likely function – which is a positive indicator of their best suited purpose.
+If we take sites with features matching one of the sets defined above, we can see that blogs are best suited to the Gamma layout pattern and social media networks make good use of a wide combination of components.
+Importantly to my case studies, news media seem to be best fit by the Beta pattern.

 [Dive into the case studies to learn more &rarr;](/case-studies)